openedx/openedx-aspects/docs/technical_documentation/how-tos/aspects_production_configuration.rst

 Vector
 ------

 Generally the Aspects created Vector configuration should work in most cases.
-In Kubernetes environments you will need to make sure that a Vector pod is attached to each LMS/CMS worker.
+In Kubernetes environments Aspects deploys a ``vector-agent`` DaemonSet, which reads pod logs on every node, and a ``vector-aggregator`` StatefulSet, which parses the events and writes them to ClickHouse.
+The aggregator uses a persistent volume for its disk buffers, so make sure your cluster can provision a volume of ``ASPECTS_VECTOR_AGGREGATOR_STORAGE_SIZE``.
+You can scale the aggregator with ``ASPECTS_VECTOR_AGGREGATOR_REPLICAS``.

+We recommend enabling the S3 backup sink in production so that events can be restored quickly if ClickHouse loses data.
+See the :ref:`Quick Start - Vector guide <quick-start-vector>` for the settings and :ref:`backfill_s3` for how to restore.

 Event bus
 ---------